Admit it you’ve been waiting to fly since the day you were born. Find a great instructor and get ready for freefall!

 You need to be in good shape, which means you shouldn’t be taking any medications that affect the coordination or decision-making process.

-If you have a pre-existing condition, consult usl to see if they think they can work with you.
-Also, don’t scuba dive or donate blood for at least 48 hours, and don’t drink alcohol for at least 8 hours before your jump date.
+If you have a pre-existing condition, consult your physician to verify your eligibility to participate.
+We cannot and will not give any advice related to any conditions or medical issues that you feel may effect your ability to jump.
+Also, don’t scuba dive or donate blood for at least 48 hours, and don’t drink alcohol for at least 8 hours before your scheduled jump.

-Tip: If you suffer from obesity, epilepsy, alcohol or drug addiction, heart disease, or a tendency to blackout, choose a different sport.
+Tip: If you suffer from obesity, epilepsy, alcohol or drug addiction, heart disease, narcolepsy, or have a tendency to blackout, choose a different sport.

 On the day of your jump, eat a small meal before heading to the drop zone.
 Wear comfortable clothing that can fit under a jumpsuit and tennis shoes; and avoid overly tight or baggy clothing, flip-flops, and new shoes.
 Also, if there’s any inclement weather, you may need to wait a little while, so bring snacks and something to keep yourself occupied.

 At the school, you’ll be asked to provide I.D. and review and sign several legal forms.
 Usually, these documents certify that you understand the risk you’re about to take, and state that you waive the right to blame the school if anything goes awry.
 These forms look scary, but they’re fairly standard.
 Read them through, and don’t be afraid to ask questions.